KredeGC/Mahakam/README.md

 * [tinygltf](https://github.com/syoyo/tinygltf/tree/skinning) for model and animation loading.
 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) for serializaing and deserializing various YAML files.

+Mahakam uses the Steam&reg; Audio SDK.
+Steam&reg; is a trademark or registered trademark of Valve Corporation in the United States of America and elsewhere.

+Steam&reg; Audio, Copyright 2017 - 2022, Valve Corp.
+All rights reserved.

 # Usage
 Mahakam can be used by itself, simply by building and linking to it.
 An editor application also exists, called Erebor, which includes a level-editor and asset manager among other game-making tools.